Finite elements and moving asymptotes accelerate quantum optimal control -- FEMMA

 { { \textbf{Finite elements and moving asymptotes accelerate quantum optimal control --- FEMMA} }}\bigbreak

 { \textbf{Abstract}\bigbreak Quantum optimal control is central to designing spin manipulation pulses.
-While GRAPE efficiently computes gradients, realistic ensemble models make optimization time-consuming.
+Gradient-based pulse optimization can be facilitated by either accelerating gradient evaluation, or enhancing the convergence rate.
 In this work, we accelerated single-spin optimal control by combining the finite element method with the method of moving asymptotes.
-By treating discretized time as spatial coordinates, the Liouville–von Neumann equation was reformulated as a linear system, yielding gradients solving over an order of magnitude faster than GRAPE with less than $1\%$ relative-accuracy loss.
-The moving asymptotes further improves convergence, outperforming L-BFGS and approaching Newton-level efficiency. }
+By treating discretized time as spatial coordinates, the Liouville–von Neumann equation was reformulated as a linear system, efficiently yielding a joint solution of the spin trajectory and control gradient.
+The method of moving asymptotes, relying on the ensemble fidelities and gradients, achieves rapid convergence for a target fidelity of 0.995.}